A New Way To Keep Your Eyes From Getting Worse (For Near Sighted People)

 There have been numerous studies done on ways to prevent or slow the increase of myopia.
 Here are some simple, passive strategies we can use to slow down vision changes after glasses or contacts have been used.

-There are two safe and effective active strategies we can use at York Medical Eye Care to slow the increase of myopia to a greater extent.
-These strategies have been shown to slow myopia progression about 40%-60%, or more in some cases.
+These days, there are various safe and effective strategies we can employ at York Medical Eye Care to slow the increase of myopia to a greater extent.
+These strategies have been shown to slow myopia progression by about 60% or more from year to year.

 For more information about myopia control, Dr. Patrick Cheung and the team at York Medical Eye Care can be contacted at (905) 836-1112 or email@example.com